“The way is not in the sky.

 Ron’s Explanation and Dedication of “The Way In, Is The Way Out”

 The above poem is dedicated to furthering our conscious spiritual evolution, thereby helping us live ever happier lives.

 Upon birth as human lifeforms we experience amnesia about our true spiritual self-identity.
 Then we are acculturated to perceive and believe ourselves to be mere mortal physical bodies separate from each other and nature.
 So egoically we think and mistakenly behave as unconnected entities, and become subject to the universal law of cause and effect – karma.

 Every Human – except for rare Buddha-like beings – knowingly or unknowingly is in some evolutionary stage of undoing mistaken ego identity – a process indispensable to our inevitable evolution.
 So for millennia spiritual seers have recognized “ego” as the greatest human “enemy” and impediment to our spiritual evolution.

 Thus, because of ego’s supreme significance, numerous SillySutras.com writings describe “ego” and ways to transcend it.
 (See e.g. website archives linked here.)

-In writing about ego I have sometimes with ‘artistic license’ used memorable or whimsical metaphors.
-For example, I have written that ego identification causes each soul to become ‘encapsulated’ and ‘entangled’ in a “self-woven karmic cocoon” arising from our unique behaviors – through which we often bring about personal and world sufferings.
-And that each “karmic cocoon” becomes a kind of “psychological prison” in which suffering is inevitable, and which restricts realization of our unlimited potentialities.
-But that we can each mentally transcend that “prison” and emerge “free at last”, no matter what our outer circumstances, by “undoing ego”.
+In writing about ego I’ve sometimes used fanciful metaphors.
+For example, I have written that ego identification causes each soul to become ‘encapsulated’ and ‘entangled’ in a “self-woven karmic cocoon” arising from our unique behaviors – through which we often bring about personal and planetary sufferings.
+And that each “karmic cocoon” becomes a kind of “psychological prison” which restricts realization of our unlimited potentialities and makes karmic suffering inevitable.
+But I’ve written that by “undoing ego” we can each mentally transcend our “psychological prison” and emerge “free at last”, no matter what our outer circumstances,.